octopus-network/octopus-docs/src/maintain/validator-set-session-keys.md

 > * The validator's appchain account have a few the Appchain tokens.
 > * For the test network, please request Barnacle tokens(BAR) via PolkadotJS Apps with its RPC endpoint.

-Go to the [Octopus Network Testnet](https://testnet.oct.network/), select the `Appchains` tab -> the corresponding appchain, and follow 2 steps to set the session keys:
+Go to the [Octopus Network Testnet](https://testnet.oct.network/), select the `Appchains` tab -> the corresponding appchain, and follow the steps to set the session keys:

 1. In the operation page, click `RPC Call`;
 2. In the pop-up window, configure for your validator account: for RPC select `session`, for Callables select `setKeys`;